 You will be emailed the orientation schedule once you have submitted your volunteer application.

-4) Complete a one-on-one interview with our volunteer department
+3) Complete a mentored volunteer session with our volunteer department

 A one-time program fee of $20 is due at this time (not required for minors 17 & under or Foster Only Volunteers).
 This fee helps us offset the cost of running the volunteer department, including volunteer t-shirts and access key cards.